PontiusPolite/cs61b/proj3/README.md

 # Overview

 How to connect rooms?
-- Rooms are stored in a disjoint set.
-Just check if connected or not.
+- take a list of the rooms, and shuffle it.
-- Every room needs to belong to the same set.
+- Connect the first two rooms, then remove the first and add it to the back.
+Continue n times for n random hallways

 When we do enemy pathfinding, we can then use an adjacency graph of every tile?